-Your most important question?
+Your most important question

 Socrates is my best of the best of the best coaches I have.
+A dear long friend.

 For a long, long, long time—O.K.
 Always.

-He’s a tough cookie—I would say: The toughest cookie.
+He’s a tough cookie—I would say the toughest cookie.

 Really tough.
-Not easy to get rid of.
+Difficult to get rid of.

 Very demanding.
-Always asking for more.
+Asking always for more.

 Then, he seems O.K., in a friendly, caring way.

-Not all the time but…
+Not all the time, but…

-He suggest to be curious, creative, and imaginative.
+He suggests being curious, creative, and imaginative.

 To get a better health.

 To have great and better friends—better than you are?